hamadhassan3/blockchain_system_hyperledger_fabric/README.md

 9. The frontend interacts with the blockchain using api
 10. The api is secured using JWT
 11. Nodes in the blokchain use Raft consensus protocol
+12. History of each measurement remains saved.
+The person who made the change is always traceable.

 # Output